-- the 1935 Act may require us to obtain prior approval of certain assets sales; and - obligations under existing credit facilities to use certain cash received from asset sales and securities offerings to pay down debt.
+- the 1935 Act may require us to obtain prior approval of certain assets sales; and - obligations under existing credit facilities, including the credit facility of our parent, to use cash received from certain asset sales and certain securities offerings to pay down debt.

 Pension Plan.
-As discussed in Note 8(a) of the notes to the consolidated financial statements included in Exhibit 99.2 to the May 15 Form 8-K (CenterPoint Houston 8-K Notes), which is incorporated herein by reference, we participate in CenterPoint Energy's qualified non-contributory pension plan covering substantially all employees.
+As discussed in Note 8(a) of the notes to the consolidated financial statements included in Exhibit 99.2 to the May 15, 2003 Form 8-K (CenterPoint Houston 8-K Notes), which is incorporated herein by reference, we participate in CenterPoint Energy's qualified non-contributory pension plan covering substantially all employees.
 Pension expense for 2003 is estimated to be \$26 million based on an expected return on plan assets of 9.0% and a discount rate of 6.75% as of December 31, 2002.
-Pension expense for the three and six months ended June 30, 2003 was \$7 million and \$13 million, respectively.
+Pension expense for the three and nine months ended September 30, 2003 was \$7 million and \$20 million, respectively.
 Future changes in plan asset returns, assumed discount rates and various other factors related to the pension will impact our future pension expense.
 We cannot predict with certainty what these factors will be in the future.